When was the last time you checked your e‑commerce site search performance?

 However, numbers don’t lie when they say that site search users are 70% more likely to buy in your online store than navigation users.
 So, paying attention to search and search optimization will pay off.

+But how do you ensure that your customers’ experience is the best possible?
 Without further ado, here’s a 9-point checklist that’ll help you determine how fit your site search is.

 Is your search bar visible?
 Can customers see it right away?
 Is it on every site?
 The important thing here is to make the search bar instantly usable, so don’t hide it behind a search icon.